 On May 2, 2006, the State Water Board adopted Order 2006-0003-DWQ serving as Waste Discharge Requirements pursuant to Article 4, Chapter 4, Division 7 of the Water Code (commencing with section 13260) for inadvertent discharges to waters of the State.
-Order 2006-003-DWQ prohibited discharges of untreated or partially treated sewage.
+Order 2006-0003-DWQ prohibited discharges of untreated or partially treated sewage.
 Order 2006-0003-DWQ also required system-specific management, operation, and maintenance of publicly owned sewer systems greater than one mile in length.

-To decrease the risk to human health and the environment caused by sewage spills, the previous Order required enrollees to develop a rehabilitation and replacement plan that identifies system deficiencies and prioritizes short-term and long-term rehabilitation actions.
+To decrease the impacts on human health and the environment caused by sewage spills, the previous Order required enrollees to develop a rehabilitation and replacement plan that identifies system deficiencies and prioritizes short-term and long-term rehabilitation actions.
 The previous Order also required enrollees to:

 Maintain information that can be used to establish and prioritize appropriate Sewer System Management Plan activities; and